SerhiiHorbachov/periodical_spring/README.md

 Thymeleaf

 ## Installation Instructions
-1.Project is implemented using Java 11.
+1. Project is implemented using Java 11.
 Install if required.
-2.Download the project: clone via git (_https://github.com/keynod/periodical_spring.git_) or download project and unzip).
+2. Download the project: clone via git (_https://github.com/keynod/periodical_spring.git_) or download project and unzip).
-3.Install PostgreSQL database, with username=postgres, password=password.
+3. Install PostgreSQL database, with username=postgres, password=password.
 Or set your own credentials and adjust settings in application.properties
-4.Create database with name periodicals_db.
+4. Create database with name periodicals_db.
-5.Use script (_src/main/resources/schema.sql_) to create tables and populate test data.
+5. Use script (_src/main/resources/schema.sql_) to create tables and populate test data.
-6.To start application run
+6. To start application run
 >__mvn spring-boot:run__

 Administrator workspace credentials: